mitchelvanbever/remix-auth-supabase/README.md

 ## How to use

 ### Install the package (and remix-auth)
-* `yarn add remix-auth @afaik/remix-auth-supabase-strategy`
+* `yarn add remix-auth remix-auth-supabase`
-* `pnpm install remix-auth @afaik/remix-auth-supabase-strategy`
+* `pnpm install remix-auth remix-auth-supabase`
-* `npm install remix-auth @afaik/remix-auth-supabase-strategy`
+* `npm install remix-auth remix-auth-supabase`

 ### Breaking change v2 to v3
 To allow for more freedom and support some of the different authentication types the verify no longer just sends the form, but it now sends the entire request.
 See [Setup authenticator & strategy](#setup-authenticator-&-strategy)

 ### Setup sessionStorage